Luminous Red Nova AT 2019zhd, a new merger in M 31: Introduction

 \section{Introduction}

-The designation Luminous Red Nova (LRN) covers a heterogeneous class of gap transients \citep{pasto19}.
-In contrast with other families of gap transients, LRN span an enormous luminosity range.
-Intrinsically faint transients ($M_V \approx -4$ to $-6.5$ mag) such as OGLE 2002-BLG-360 \citep{tyl13} and V1309~Sco \citep{mas10,tyl11} are usually observed in our Galaxy, while much brighter events ($M_V \lesssim -12$ mag) such as NGC4490-2011OT1 \citep{smi16,pasto19a}, AT~2015dl in M~101 \citep{bla17}, AT~2017jfs \citep{pasto19b} and AT~2018hso \citep{cai19} are occasionally discovered in other galaxies.
-This suggests that faint LRNe are common, and can be observed with a rate of once per decade in a galaxy like the Milky Way, while luminous events are intrinsically rare \citep{koc14,how20}.
+The luminous red nova (LRN) designation covers a heterogeneous class of gap transients \citep{pasto19}.
+In contrast with other families of gap transients, LRNe span an enormous luminosity range.
+Intrinsically faint transients ($M_V \approx -4$ to $-6.5$ mag) such as OGLE 2002-BLG-360 \citep{tyl13} and V1309~Sco \citep{mas10,tyl11} are usually observed in our Galaxy, while much brighter events ($M_V \lesssim -12$ mag) such as NGC4490-2011OT1 \citep{smi16,pasto19a}, AT~2015dl in M~101 \citep{bla17}, AT~2017jfs \citep{pasto19b}, and AT~2018hso \citep{cai19} are occasionally discovered in other galaxies.
+This suggests that faint LRNe are common and can be observed with a rate of once per decade in a galaxy such as the Milky Way, while luminous events are intrinsically rare \citep{koc14,how20}.

 The detailed photometric and spectroscopic follow-up of V1309~Sco revealed the physical mechanisms powering at least most of LRN outbursts.
-For a few years before the outburst, V1309~Sco showed a short-period photometric modulation with a pseudo-period of about 1.4~d, due to the inspiraling motion of the secondary star in a binary system.
+For a few years before the outburst, V1309~Sco showed a short-period photometric modulation with a pseudo-period of about 1.4~d due to the inspiraling motion of the secondary star in a binary system.
 Later, the photometric period started to decline.
 The photometric modulation disappeared as soon as the light curve reached a minimum followed by a slow luminosity rise of $\sim$4 mag, lasting about six months.
 This was interpreted as the signature of the common-envelope (CE) ejection which obscured the binary system.
 The final LRN outburst was likely due to the gas outflow following the stellar coalescence.
-Recent theoretical studies \citep[e.g.,][]{pej16,pej17,mac17,mac18} support this scenario.
+Recent theoretical studies \citep[e.g.][]{pej16,pej17,mac17,mac18} support this scenario.

-Starting from an alternative characterization of the gap transients sub-families, \citet{sok20b} recently proposed a jet-powered toy model to explain their observed properties of different types of objects.
-Regardless whether the physical scenario is a merging event or simple mass transfer that leaves intact the binary system, the accretion of mass through a disk may launch polar jets \citep{kas16,sok16}.
+Starting from an alternative characterization of the sub-families of gap transients, \citet{sok20b} recently proposed a jet-powered toy model to explain their observed properties of different types of objects.
+Regardless of whether the physical scenario is a merging event or simple mass transfer that leaves the binary system intact, the accretion of mass through a disk may launch polar jets \citep{kas16,sok16}.
 The efficient conversion of kinetic energy into radiation produced by the jet colliding with pre-existing circum-stellar material may account for the light curves of LRNe and other gap transients \citep[see, also,][]{sok20a}.